ShareCat/golang_serial/README.md

 # golang_serial
-A serial monitor coding with Golang
+A serial monitor coding with Golang, Capture the special logs that you want automatically.